Andivyy11/Andivyy11/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning full stack
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 LinkedIn : www.linkedin.com/in/anuradhasingh12
+-

 <!---
 Andivyy11/Andivyy11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.